History of Fox News

 The Fox News Channel (FNC) is an American basic cable and satellite news television channel that was founded by media mogul Rupert Murdoch in 1996.
-In 2001 Roger Ailes appointed himself as permanent CEO of this news operation that was created as a Republican-centered alternative to CNN.
-In January 2002, the ratings of the channel surpassed top-rated CNN to become the No. 1 news cable channel.
-They fell in March 2002, but since then the network has maintained its No. 1 cable rating (as of 2019) with increasing viewership and international access.

-Fox News' dominant status was challenged in the wake of the 2021 storming of the United States Capitol, with CNN taking the No. 1 network place back for a first time since the 2000s, alongside rival MSNBC in second place, with Fox News in third place.
-It has since regained the top spot.
+It competes as one of the top-three cable news networks in the United States, often leading its rivals MSNBC, and CNN.

 1990s

 Launch

 The channel was created by Australian-born American media mogul Rupert Murdoch, who hired Roger Ailes as its founding CEO.
 The channel was launched on October 7, 1996 to 17 million cable subscribers.
 Prior to founding Fox News, Murdoch had gained significant experience in the 24-hour news business when News Corporation's British Sky Broadcasting subsidiary started Europe's first 24-hour news channel, Sky News, in the United Kingdom in 1989.
-With the success of his fourth network efforts in the United States, experience gained from Sky News, and turnaround of 20th Century Fox, Murdoch announced on January 31, 1996, that his company would be launching a 24-hour news channel to air on both cable and satellite systems as part of a News Corp. "worldwide platform" for Fox programming, reasoning that "The appetite for news – particularly news that explains to people how it affects them – is expanding enormously."
+With the success of his fourth network efforts in the United States, experience gained from Sky News, and turnaround of 20th Century Fox, Murdoch announced on January 31, 1996, that his company would be launching a 24-hour news channel to air on both cable and satellite systems as part of a News Corporation (News Corp) "worldwide platform" for Fox programming, saying, "The appetite for news – particularly news that explains to people how it affects them – is expanding enormously."

 In February 1996, after former NBC executive and Republican Party political strategist Roger Ailes left America's Talking (now MSNBC), Murdoch called him to start the Fox News Channel.
-Ailes worked individuals through five months of 14-hour workdays and several weeks of rehearsal shows before launch, on October 7, 1996.
+Ailes worked individuals through two months of 14-hour workdays and several weeks of rehearsal shows before launch, on October 7, 1996.

 At launch, only 10 million households were able to watch Fox News, with none in the major media markets of New York City and Los Angeles.
 According to published reports, many media reviewers had to watch the first day's programming at Fox News' studios because it was not readily available.
 The rolling news coverage during the day consisted of 20-minute single topic shows like Fox on Crime or Fox on Politics surrounded by news headlines.
 Interviews had various facts at the bottom of the screen about the topic or the guest.

+The debut Fox News anchors included Neil Cavuto and Tony Snow, but opinion programming quickly became the network's primary draw.
+The O'Reilly Report (1996–98, continued as The O'Reilly Factor 1998–17) and Hannity and Colmes (1996–2009) example the channel's debut programming schedule.
+The O'Reilly Report featured the conservative host Bill O'Reilly and was the network's top-rated program.
+Hannity and Colmes hosts, featured conservative Sean Hannity and liberal Alan Colmes, debating various daily news topics.
+Fox & Friends, a morning news section, debuted in 1998 and continues as a significant part of Fox News' daily programming.
+Fox News began using the slogan "fair and balanced" and officially adopted "We Report, You Decide" in 2008.